The FanimeCon Cosplay Rules & Weapons Policy

-- All con attendees must wear shoes at all times while in public areas of the convention center and attached hotels.
+- All con attendees must wear shoes at all times while in official convention space.
+This includes, but is not limited to the: Marriott, Hilton, Fairmont, Civic Center, and Parkside Hall.
 Even if a character goes barefoot, the cosplayer must wear shoes.

 - Costumes and daily wear shall not expose the body in such a way as to be deemed indecent exposure under California and City of San Jose ordinances.
 Private parts must be covered in an opaque material and not be subject to slippage or gaps.
-Liquid Latex or other conformal body coatings that conform to the body will be judged on a case by case basis.
+Liquid Latex or other conformal body coatings will be judged on a case by case basis.

 - All costumes worn within the convention center must fit through a standard doorway.